VouchForMe Price Tops $0.0012 (IPL)

-VouchForMe (CURRENCY:IPL) traded 6.9% higher against the US dollar during the 24 hour period ending at 14:00 PM ET on December 19th.
-VouchForMe has a market cap of $300,364.83 and approximately $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
-One VouchForMe coin can currently be bought for about $0.0012 or 0.00000002 BTC on major exchanges.
-Over the last seven days, VouchForMe has traded 5.2% higher against the US dollar.
+VouchForMe (CURRENCY:IPL) traded 6.9% higher against the dollar during the one day period ending at 7:00 AM ET on December 22nd.
+One VouchForMe coin can now be bought for $0.0012 or 0.00000002 BTC on exchanges.
+VouchForMe has a market cap of $300,364.83 and $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
+In the last seven days, VouchForMe has traded 5.2% higher against the dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.